OPERATING AGREEMENT

 DISSOLUTION AND WINDING UP

-The Company shall be dissolved upon the occurrence of any of the following events: (a) the written decision of the Member to dissolve the Company; (b) the death, permanent incapacity, or legal incompetence of the Member, unless a successor member is admitted in accordance with the succession provisions of this Agreement; (c) the filing of a petition for bankruptcy by or against the Company under Title 11 of the United States Code, if such petition is not dismissed within ninety (90) days of filing; (d) the entry of a decree of judicial dissolution by a court of competent jurisdiction under the applicable limited liability company act of the State of Delaware.
-Upon dissolution, the Member (or, if the Member is unable to act, a person designated by the Member or appointed by a court of competent jurisdiction) shall wind up the affairs of the Company.
-In winding up, the Company shall: (i) collect all assets and receivables of the Company; (ii) pay or provide for the payment of all debts, liabilities, and obligations of the Company to creditors in the order of priority established by applicable law; (iii) distribute any remaining assets to the Member; and (iv) file a Certificate of Cancellation (or Articles of Dissolution, as applicable) with the appropriate state authority and take all other actions necessary to terminate the Company's existence.
-The winding up of the Company's affairs shall be completed as expeditiously as reasonably practicable, and the Member shall use commercially reasonable efforts to maximize the value of the Company's assets during the winding-up process.
+The Company shall be dissolved upon the occurrence of any of the following events: (a) the written decision of the Member to dissolve the Company; (b) the death, permanent incapacity, or legal incompetence of the Member, unless a successor member is admitted in accordance with the succession provisions of this Agreement; (c) the filing of a petition for bankruptcy by or against the Company under Title 11 of the United States Code, if such petition is not dismissed within ninety (90) days of filing; (d) the entry of a decree of judicial dissolution by a court of competent jurisdiction under the Delaware LLC Act.
+Upon dissolution, the Member (or, if the Member is unable to act, a person designated by the Member or appointed by a court of competent jurisdiction) shall wind up the affairs of the Company in accordance with the Delaware LLC Act.
+In winding up, the Company shall: (i) collect all assets and receivables of the Company; (ii) pay or provide for the payment of all debts, liabilities, and obligations of the Company to creditors in the order of priority established by applicable law; (iii) distribute any remaining assets to the Member; and (iv) file a Certificate of Cancellation (or Articles of Dissolution, as applicable) with the Secretary of State of Delaware.
+The winding up of the Company's affairs shall be completed as expeditiously as reasonably practicable.

 13.